Adibhange/ShoppyGlobe-E-commerce-App-React-/README.md

 - Browse and purchase products from a variety of categories.
 - Add products to the shopping cart.
 - View the shopping cart and checkout.
-- Add a search bar to filter products.
+- Search bar to filter products.

 ## Technologies Used